 An adult bed has many safety risks for a baby, including:

-suffocation, when an infant gets trapped or wedged between a mattress and headboard, wall, or other object
+entrapment and suffocation when an infant gets trapped or wedged between a mattress and headboard, wall, or other object

-Among older infants (4 to12 months old) who died due to bed-sharing, having an additional item (like a pillow or a blanket) on the bed increased the risk of death.
+Among older infants (4 to 12 months old) who died due to bed-sharing, having an additional item (like a pillow or a blanket) on the bed increased the risk of death.
 Babies should always be placed to sleep on their backs on a firm mattress without any pillows, blankets, toys, stuffed animals, or other items.

 Bed-Sharing & SIDS

-Factors that can increase this risk include:
+Other things that further increase this risk of death while bed-sharing include:

 a baby sleeping on a couch alone or with a parent